 Before starting my PhD in conservation genetics at UofT, I obtained an M.Sc from Concordia University (Montreal, QC) and worked with small-scale fishers on Sainte-Marie Island (Madagascar).
 Currently, my research focuses on the genetics of freshwater fishes.
 As I believe that writing and communication skills are essential to ensure that genetic research, beyond academia, is used to solve conservation problems, I also conduct multidisciplinary research on the use of genetics to inform fish management.

 Feel free to read more about my research on my website!

-Ellen Forget (PhD student, Faculty of Information Studies, University of Toronto)
+Ellen Forget (PhD candidate, Faculty of Information Studies, University of Toronto)

 Photo credit: Kaela Leone

 Ellen Forget is a PhD candidate at University of Toronto in the Faculty of Information and the collaborative specialization of Book History and Print Culture.
 They are a graduate of the Master of Publishing and Editing Certificate programs at Simon Fraser University and work as a freelance editor.
 Ellen’s research interests include speculative fiction genres, digital publishing, and accessible book formats.